libreflow/.github/profile/README.md

 ## Getting Started

-Ready to give Libreflow a whirl?
+Ready to give LibreFlow a whirl?
 Great!
 You can easily self-host Libreflow using Docker and a PostgreSQL database.
 Here's how:

 1. Install [Docker](https://docs.docker.com/get-docker/) on your machine.
 2. Clone the Libreflow repository: `git clone https://github.com/libreflow/libreflow.git`.